onqtam/headjack/src/motivation/problems.md

 > "But we believe the issue of advertising causes enough mixed incentives that it is crucial to have a competitive search engine that is transparent and in the academic realm." - [the original Google search engine whitepaper](https://perma.cc/8GDJ-K6AX)

 Does such a search engine exist today?
 Competition & a lower barrier to entry are direly needed.

+Another problem is the discounting of explicit user preferences such as subscriptions & the interest graph (following/connections) in our feeds in favor of algorithm recommendations - platforms optimize for engagement & attention and not for utility & value to end users.
+We all enjoy viral cat videos but we should be able to tune & filter what gets shown to us.
+Have you ever heard a YouTuber tell you to hit the notification bell in addition to subscribing?

 ## Vertical integration vs specialization & competition